The Software Buyer's Guide

 Trials allow you to jump right into the product without talking to a sales representative first (although, sometimes you do have to connect to a sales rep in order to activate it).
 There are two types of trials that you'll come across:

 - Blank test sites that give you full access to the product.
-These allow you to fill in your own business data, create services from scratch, and truly test the product's ease of use on the backend.
+These allow you to fill in your own business data, create services from scratch, and truly test the product's ease of use for your business.

 Both types have value and can give you insight into what using the product for your own business would be like.
 Try to recreate your services within the trial site.
 Add clients and staff members, run reports, and all the other administrative tasks that you can think of.
 You're testing for functionality and ease of use.
 Make notes of anything that seems to be missing, so you can ask your sales rep about it later.